OpenFileDialog

 Filtering

-The OpenFileDialog is able to filter the types of files shown to the user based on a given pattern.
-For example, the filter C# files|.cs|All files|.* will by default show users files in the given directory ending with .cs.
-The filter can be modified by changing the selection in the dropdown on the bottom right.
+The OpenFileDialog filters files shown to the user based on a given pattern.
+For example, the filter C# files|*.cs|All files|*.* will show files ending with .cs by default.
+Users can modify the filter using the dropdown menu.

 Help